Umpiring for Cannon Hill Stars

 Umpiring can be a rewarding, fun and a challenging opportunity!
-Cannon Hill Stars players are welcome to express an interest to umpire from 12yrs of age, however due to numbers will not begin Saturday competition until 13yrs of age.
+Cannon Hill Stars players are welcome to express an interest to umpire from 12yrs of age, however due to numbers may not begin Saturday competition until 13yrs of age.

 Umpiring Support Structure

-Umpiring requires a certain level of maturity and responsibility; and for many of you, this is your first job.
+Umpiring requires a certain level of maturity and responsibility; and for many, this is your first job.
 As this is a job, you will get paid whilst you represent the Club.
-Like all jobs, certain expectations exist:

-Your conduct and appearance needs to be in line with Club and Umpiring expectations.
+- Your conduct and appearance needs to be in line with Club and Umpiring expectations

-You are expected to attend Umpire training sessions, workshops and courses that are offered to you.
+- You are expected to attend Umpire training sessions, workshops and courses that are offered to you

 I want to umpire, what now?

-1. Study the rulebook
+1. Study the Rulebook

-A Rules of Netball app is also available.
+This can be found online at: Umpire Resources - Netball Queensland.
+A ‘Rules of Netball’ app is also available.
 You are encouraged to download it onto your phone.

 2. Theory Exam

-Samara will require your Theory of Netball Exam certificate, as well as contact details.
+The completed Theory of Netball Exam certificate, as well as contact details is required by the convener.
 If you know you are unlikely to- or forget to- read your emails and texts, please provide an additional contact.
 Regular communication will occur via email and sometimes text.
 If you are not happy for me to share your contact details to your fellow umpires, please alert me to this.